-4. Assumptions made about the Future and Other Major Sources of Estimation Uncertainty

-The Statement of Accounts contains estimated figures based on assumptions made by the Council about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
+4. Assumptions made about the Future and Other Major Sources of Estimation Uncertainty into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Council's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows: